As the Grid becomes greener so too does EV Charging to take advantage of clean energy spikes

 Let’s remember we have not calculated the carbon required to extract, transport and refine the crude oil.
 We also know that an electric vehicle using batteries is over 5 times more efficient with it’s consumption per kWh of power.
 So not only can you generate clean energy but it also uses energy better.
 This is simply due to less moving parts within the vehicle.
 Hydrogen requires an expensive and energy expensive production process and therefore although better than petrol it’s still no where near a battery powered EV.

-Smart home charging to make use of excess clean energy
+Smart home charging to make use of clean energy

 The advent of technology is also allowing electric vehicle chargers to identify home clean energy production from solar and wind.
-EV charging technologies such as the new EO Mini Pro can identify excess solar production and direct the electricity into the electric car as a solar sponge.
+EV charging technologies such as the new EO Mini Pro can identify solar production and match the electricity into the electric car as a solar sponge.

 This allows homeowners to not only charge using clean energy but also for Free.
 The use of localised clean energy solutions will inevitably have the effect of reducing green house gas emissions.
 Furthermore, the large size of EV batteries allows home owners to become more selective about charging and therefore adjust charging to suit times of clean energy production either through local production of grid clean production via EV tariff integrations.